Food And Your Wallet With A Vegan Lifestyle

 - Instead of buying expensive meats, I would buy meat replacements like tempeh and tofu to add protein to meals

-- Instead of buying regular dairy milk, I buy rice (or soy) milk
+- As a substitute for buying regular dairy milk, I buy rice (or soy) milk

-- Instead of buying regular cheese, I buy dairy-free cheeses that are available at most grocery stores
+- Alternatively of buying regular cheese, I buy dairy-free cheeses that are available at most grocery stores

-Although that simply isn’t the case, the difference is barely noticeable.
+Although that simply isn’t the case if you buy food that is not on sale, the difference is barely noticeable.

 Food and your grocery budget